 - How to calculate your true costs to build, scale launch hire?

-Scott brings over 18 years of experience of working closely with venture-backed, emerging growth and sophisticated public and privately held companies in the software, life sciences, clean-tech, manufacturing and distribution industries.
+Scott A. McKenzie brings over 18 years of experience of working closely with venture-backed, emerging growth and sophisticated public and privately held companies in the software, life sciences, clean-tech, manufacturing and distribution industries.
 He provides tremendous value to these companies not only in the areas of audit, attestation, and tax but also operational guidance.
 Scott also works with entrepreneurs on forecast preparation, fundraising support, as an outsourced CFO and a general advisor.
 Scott currently at Partner with Silverman, Avila, & Gershaw, CPA’s.

 WEek 7: Funding Options